DuncanRuns/Hermes/README.md

 - `inside_structures` - A list of names of structures that a player is currently inside.
 Only logs when the list of structures changes to prevent redundant logs, although relogging may result in duplicate logs.
 The check runs every 20 ticks, similar to advancements.
 - `game_info` - The "Game Info" whenever a change happens to it.
+If a field is not present, that means it hasn't changed from the last `game_info` event.
 Game Info includes:
     - Changed Game Rules (compares to a default `new GameRules()`)
     - If cheats are allowed
     - If the world is opened to LAN